 Planning to visit Paris in the spring?
 Here are your women’s essentials for a Paris trip, including chic recommendations for how to dress for Paris in March with style and warmth!

 Paris, France is the ultimate destination for a fashion-lover like me.
 But what to pack for Paris in the springtime had me a little nervous because the weather ranges from snowy to sunny (but still very cold) and windy.

 Here’s what I packed and wore for a variety of indoor and outdoor activities during a four-day trip to Paris and Champagne, plus a full Paris women’s packing list for March and April!

 What to Wear on the Plane to Paris

 Wear your heaviest shoes with compression socks, coat, and a comfortable layered outfit on the plane.
 A knit maxi dress or tailored joggers with a tee and sweater are my in-flight go to outifts.

 A big tip for how to pack for Paris in a carry on–or anywhere, really–is to bring just a couple pairs of shoes.
 I went with a pair of black booties and white sneakers and wore my heaviest, lug-sole boots on the plane.

 Due to the snowy forecast, I had intended to wear them during the trip, as well but my feet swelled up in flight, making them too uncomfortable.
 Which is why I highly recommend packing compression socks!

-What to Pack for Parisian Vacation
+What to Pack for Paris in March

 - Chic and substantial coat – One of my favorite parts of this trip was taking in all the street style eye candy and early spring in Paris means that stylish Parisian winter coats were the centerpieces of most looks.